telehash/TMesh/TMesh.md

 There is no mote addressing or other metadata included in the transmitted bytes, including there being no framing outside of the encrypted ciphertext in a knock.
 The uniqueness of each epoch's timing and PHY encoding is the only mote addressing mechanism.

-Every epoch is a unique individual encrypted session between the two motes, with a shared secret key derived directly from the full epoch ID and nonce based on the current window sequence.
+Every epoch is a unique individual encrypted session between the two motes, with a shared secret key derived directly from the medium and other sources, and nonce based on the current window sequence.
 All payloads are encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.

-Additional MAC-only packet types are defined for re-synchronizing two motes and enabling a discovery mode for initial pairing.

 Each mote should actively make use of multiple epochs to another mote and include more efficient options to optimize the overall energy usage.
 Every mote advertises their current energy resource level as a `z-index` as an additional mesh optimization strategy.